Stein's method and the Laplace distribution: Acknowledgements

-The authors would like to thank Larry Goldstein for suggesting the use of Stein's method to get convergence rates in the general setting of Theorem 4 and for many helpful comments throughout the preparation of this paper.
-Thanks also to Alex Rozinov for several illuminating conversations concerning the material in section 4.
+The authors would like to thank Larry Goldstein for suggesting the use of Stein's method to get convergence rates in the general setting of Theorem \ref{4.2} and for many helpful comments throughout the preparation of this paper.
+Thanks also to Alex Rozinov for several illuminating conversations concerning the material in Section 4 and to the anonymous referees whose careful notes were of great help to us.